 vscode Plugin for LeetCode

-Some readers prefer coding in an editor or IDE rather than on a webpage, finding it more convenient for writing and debugging code.
-Therefore, I developed and maintain plugins for various platforms to meet this demand, allowing readers to view the site's problem explanations, visualizations, and problem lists within the plugin.
+Some readers prefer not to practice problems on web pages, and think it's more convenient to write and debug code in an editor or IDE.
+Therefore, I have developed and maintained plugins for various platforms to meet this need, allowing readers to view problem explanations, visualizations, and problem sets from this site within the plugin.

-The VSCode plugin allows users to practice LeetCode problems within the VSCode editor, supporting step-by-step code debugging.
-It provides direct access to the site's solution explanations and visualization panels.
-Additionally, it integrates the Quick Mastery Directory and Beginner Directory problem lists for easy review:
+The vscode plugin allows you to practice LeetCode problems directly in the vscode editor, with support for line-by-line debugging.
+You can directly view explanations and visualizations from this site, and it also integrates the Quick Mastery Directory and Beginner Directory problem lists for easy review:

-This plugin is a modification based on the following two open-source VSCode plugins:
+This plugin is based on the following two open-source vscode plugins:

 https://github.com/LeetCode-OpenSource/vscode-leetcode